 How Hypnosis Works

 Hypnosis -- or hypnotherapy -- uses guided relaxation, intense concentration, and focused attention to achieve a heightened state of awareness that is sometimes referred to as a trance.
-The person's attention is so focused while in this state that anything going on around the person is temporarily blocked out or ignored, as the person chooses.
+Your attention is so focused while in this state that anything going on around you is temporarily blocked out or ignored, as you choose.
 In this naturally occurring state, a person may focus his or her attention -- with the help of a trained hypnotist -- on specific thoughts or tasks.

 What are the Benefits of Hypnosis?